junwei00/task-manager-webapp/README.md

 Name: Moo Jun Wei <br/>
 Matriculation Number: A0239015L

-A working demo of the application can be found at https://61ed325983f671927a0b43c7--lucid-wescoff-daa7eb.netlify.app/.
+A working demo of the application can be found at https://lucid-wescoff-daa7eb.netlify.app/.
-(If the list of users is empty, please allow some time for the api server to start) <br />
 The user manual for this webapp can be found in this repository as User_Manual.pdf. <br />
 Mid and Final submission writeups can be found in this repository as MidWriteup.pdf and FinalWriteup.pdf.